Django-SDK/Reading-note-Mohammed-Freewan/quiz 8 .md

 psql -U

-3. How To create database, table and insert data in postgreSQL?
+**3. How To create database, table and insert data in postgreSQL?**

 CREATE TABLE employee (
     emp_id 	INT PRIMARY KEY,